Einzelhaft: Production

 In early 1981 Falco and Ponger started to produce the album, and already had a melody for Der Kommissar.
 Originally Reinhold Bilgeri was to have sung that song but he declined.
 Impressed by the melody, Falco chose to include it in his debut album.
 Within three days Falco wrote the lyrics to the accompanying rhythm.

 In November 1981 the second single "Der Kommissar" b/w "Helden von heute" was released.
-It reached top of the charts in more than 20 countries.
+It reached the top of the charts in more than 20 countries.
 In the American Disco charts the song also reached No. 1.

 To promote his album Falco also released "Maschine brennt", "Auf der Flucht" and "Zuviel Hitze".

 Re-release (25th anniversary edition)

 In 2007 the album was digitally remastered and released by Falco's former producers and managers.
 In Austria and Germany it was released on June 8, 2007, in other European countries it was released in the end of 2007.